Alexis Gideon

-Alexis Gideon (born December 24, 1980) is a visual artist, director, composer and performer best known for his animated video operas.
+Alexis Gideon (born December 24, 1980) is a visual artist, director, composer, performer, and educator best known for his animated video operas.
 In 2013, Manhattan’s New Museum of Contemporary Art paired Gideon with William Kentridge in a joint program.
 Gideon has performed his video operas over 400 times at various venues including Centro de Arte Contemporáneo de Málaga (2016), Institute of Contemporary Art, Boston (2015), Yerba Buena Center for the Arts (San Francisco) (2015), Moderna Museet in Stockholm, Sweden (2014), Museum of Contemporary Art Cleveland (2014), Museum of Contemporary Art, Chicago (2013), Museum of Contemporary Art, Tucson (2013), Oklahoma City Museum of Art (2013), Portland Art Museum (2013), Wexner Center for the Arts (2012), Times Zone Festival (Bari, Italy) (2010), Sudpol (Luzerne, Switzerland) (2010), Centre d'Art Bastille (Grenoble, France) (2010), Baltimore Museum of Art (2009).
 Gideon is notable for his fusion of music, visuals, literature, and mythology.
 Gideon's work is in the collection of the Thomas J. Watson Library at the Metropolitan Museum of Art in New York, NY, the Spencer Museum of Art in Lawrence, Kansas as well as in the Debra & Dennis Scholl Collection in Miami, Florida.
 Gideon has been cited as a vital and visionary artist, both in the US and internationally.